Erich Isselhorst: Murder of captured SAS soldiers

 While posted in Strasbourg in the second half of 1944, Isselhorst was part of the Operation Waldfest, a scorched earth operation in which villages in the Vosges mountains were destroyed to eliminate shelter for Allied troops for the upcoming winter, with the inhabitants deported as forced labour or to Nazi concentration camps.
 In a coordinated operation by the Wehrmacht and SS, villages were raided.
-There Maquis French resistance fighters, and 39 British paratroopers of the Special Air Service, part of the Operation Loyton were executed; the latter as part of Hitler's Commando Order.
+There Maquis French resistance fighters, and 39 British paratroopers of the Special Air Service (SAS), part of the Operation Loyton, were executed; the latter as part of Hitler's Commando Order.

 Isselhorst ordered the execution of the captured British SAS members, as well as a number of French civilians, three French priests and four US airmen.
 The prisoners were taken over the Rhine river on trucks to Gaggenau on 21 November 1944.
 The leader of the execution commando, Karl Buck (reported as Karl Buck in "The Nazi Hunters" - Damien Lewis - 2015), thought it unwise to leave mass graves of shot allied soldiers in an area so close to the front line.
-The prisoners were initially kept in a local jail, but then on or shortly after 25 November, taken to a local forest and shot in the head in a bomb crater.
+The prisoners were initially kept in a local jail but on or shortly after 25 November, they were taken to a local forest and shot in the head in a bomb crater.
 One prisoner attempted to escape, but was killed.
 Apart from Isselhorst, his second in command, Wilhelm Schneider was also executed for the war crime in January 1947.
 Buck was sentenced to death, but was reprieved and released in 1954.

-In January 1945 Isselhorst was transferred once more, now to the Reich Security Main Office (RSHA) in Berlin, where he remained until April.
+In January 1945, Isselhorst was transferred to the Reich Security Main Office (RSHA) in Berlin, where he remained until April.
 Isselhorst was arrested by US forces on 12 May 1945 in southern Bavaria.

 Execution

 Isselhorst was sentenced to death by a British military court in June 1946 for the murder of British POWs, but handed over to the French.
-He was sentenced to death once more in May 1947, now by a French military tribunal, and executed in Strasbourg on 23 February 1948.
+He was sentenced to death in May 1947 by a French military tribunal, and executed in Strasbourg on 23 February 1948.